jimdavis1/Subtree-Analysis/README.md

 If you are on a mac, simply drag the icon into your applications folder:
 ![PATRIC](https://github.com/jimdavis1/Subtree-Analysis/blob/0b00e64ae8ae3abd9766c47a26697f1258682ffe/patric.png)

 It takes 1.38 GB of space.
 On a mac, you may need to control-click to open the application, and then allow access to the terminal.
 If you are working from a linux or windows machine, you can download an appropriate distribution from the PATRIC GitHub.
+Installation will differ, but the organization of the repo will be the same.

 In the mac installation, the library is located in:
 ```Applications/PATRIC.app/deployment/lib/```